FuelLabs/sway-applications/native-assets/fractional-NFT/README.md

 ### SRC-20

-The [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) standard has been implemented for the resulting minted shares when a NFT is locked into the vault.
+The [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) standard has been implemented for the resulting minted shares when a NFT is locked in the vault.
 Information on the share assets can be queried with the [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) standard.

 ```sway
 abi SRC20 {